Paralowie, South Australia

 Paralowie /ˌpærəˈlaui/ is a suburb in the north of Adelaide, South Australia, 21.4 km north of the Adelaide city centre.
 It is predominantly a residential suburb.

 History

 On November 27, 1980, the suburb was officially named, drawing from the Aboriginal languages "para" signifying river and "owie" representing water, settlement of the area dates from the late 19th century, with land used predominantly for market gardens and farms.
 Significant development did not occur until the post World War II years.
 Rapid growth occurred from the 1980s through to the mid-1990s.
 The population increased marginally between 2001 and 2006, as a result of new dwellings being added to the area.

+On 30 October 2025, Paralowie acquired part of the neighbouring suburb of Bolivar, by notice of the South Australian Government Gazette.

 Demographics

 The 2021 Census by the Australian Bureau of Statistics counted 17,816 persons in Paralowie on census night.
 Of these, 50.3% were male and 49.7% were female.

 The most common countries of birth were Australia (65.9%), England (3.8%), Vietnam (3.3%) and Afghanistan (3.2%).

 The most common languages used at home in Paralowie were English only (64.7%), Vietnamese (4.7%), Khmer (4.1%) and Punjabi (1.5%).
 Other languages used at home by more than 100 residents were Greek, Nepali, Polish, Spanish and Tagalog.

 527 people (3.0%) identified as Aboriginal and/or Torres Strait Islander.

 At the 2021 Census, the median age of Paralowie residents was 35 years, which is younger than the median age of Australians as a whole (38).